MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### TransactionRequest

 `TransactionRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
 The expected response is a `Claim`, `Send`, or `Data` containing the requested Transaction.
 If a Mint has the requested hash, the syncer sends `DataMissing`.

-### SignedVerificationPacketRequest

-`SignedVerificationPacketRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
-The expected response would be a `SignedVerificationPacket` for the specified Transaction or `DataMissing` if the requested VerificationPacket has already had its signature aggregated in a Block.
-That said, the expected response is a disconnect because this message is disabled, just as `SignedVerificationPacket` is.

 ### DataMissing